 Look For: Specificity

 While it would be much easier to be able to prescribe just one hiring assessment that will guarantee a great hire every time, unfortunately it’s not that simple.
 Depending on your industry, the position you’re hiring for, and the traits you’re trying to uncover, some assessments may be better than others.
 For example, if you frequently hire new sales representatives, or are hiring a few at a time, you may want to use an assessment that focuses on the key skills that high-performing salespeople tend to have.
-Or, if you’re trying to hire for cultural fit over skills and competencies, you might prefer an assessment that will uncover more about their personality than can be gleaned from their resumes.
+Or, if you’re trying to hire for cultural fit over skills and competencies, you might prefer an assessment that will uncover more about prospects’ personalities than can be gleaned from their resumes.

 Avoid: Narrow Focus

 While specificity is necessary, it’s important not to go too far in that direction.
-You may currently be hiring for a highly skilled technician in a specialized field, but an assessment designed solely for that position will likely not have sufficient data behind it, or offer value beyond a handful of hires.
-A much better strategy is to choose a hiring assessment that is capable of comparing results to a wide variety of industries and positions.
+You may currently be hiring for a highly skilled technician in a specialized field, but an assessment designed solely for that position will likely not have sufficient data behind it or offer value beyond a handful of hires.
+A much better strategy is to choose a hiring assessment that is capable of comparing results in a wide variety of industries and positions.
 With more versatility, you’ll be able to apply the assessment to multiple hires and other applications.

 Look For: Accuracy

-Hiring is a big decision, and in order to claim to make hiring easier and more objective, hiring assessments need to produce results that are consistent, useful, and accurate.
+Hiring is a big decision and, in order to claim to make hiring easier and more objective, hiring assessments need to produce results that are consistent, useful, and accurate.
 Look for research and studies into the validity of an assessment as you make your choice, and take the time to understand the methods and scope of the research.
 Some red flags are vague methods, inconsistent results, and conclusions that aren’t supported by the data in the report.

 Avoid: Overpromising Claims